siljeberiksen/asr-llm/README.md

 - **whisper**: A customised copy of the Whisper library, modified to incorporate conversational history into the beam search selection process.

 ## Whisper-GEC-H
 The Whisper-GEC-H system is built on the GEC-H framework, which can be applied to any ASR model.
-It employs beam search decoding, but instead of selecting the most probable hypothesis based on conventional scoring, it sends the beam candidates along with the previous transcriptions, to a large language model (LLM).
-The LLM selects the most appropriate transcription, which is then used to update the sequence of previous transcriptions.
+It employs beam search decoding, but instead of selecting the most probable hypothesis based on conventional scoring, it sends the beam candidates along with the previous transcriptions to a large language model (LLM).
+The LLM selects the most appropriate transcription, which is then used to update the sequence of prior transcriptions.

 The framework can be visualised as:
 ![proposed_GEC_pipeline drawio (5) (1)-1](https://github.com/user-attachments/assets/22d9270c-52c2-4498-be88-7730e1ee6942)